If you’ve ever received a credit card balance transfer offer, you may have wondered what they are and how they can benefit you.

-A balance transfer can be a good tool for helping you save on higher-interest debt, but it's smart to make sure you understand the details before making the jump.
+In short, a balance transfer is when you transfer the balance of one credit card to another—essentially paying off the first card with the second.
+Balance transfers can be a great tool for helping you save on higher-interest debt—but you’ll want to make sure you understand the details before making the jump.
 Here are 10 questions to ask when considering a balance transfer:

 How much will it cost?

 Most financial institutions charge a fee for each balance transfer.
 Typically, the fee is around 2 to 5 percent of the balance transferred (so $100 to $250 on a $5,000 balance).
 Other fees, such as annual fees, may also apply to the account.
 However, some institutions, such as Navy Federal, don’t charge any balance transfer fees.

 Many balance transfer offers have a promotional rate for an initial period of time, usually from 6 to 18 months.
 After that, a low, teaser rate will likely change to a higher interest rate—so be sure to find out what the rate will be after the promotional period ends.
 In deciding whether or not to make a balance transfer, be realistic about your debt payments—will you be able to pay off your balance before that introductory rate expires?
 If you still have a balance after the promotional period, you could wind up paying more than you would have before the transfer.

 Does the interest rate apply to new purchases, too?

 New purchases may have their own interest rate.
 Check the offer details to see whether the promotional rate applies to other types of transactions as well.
 If it doesn’t, you may want to only use your balance transfer card for paying down your debt.